edanalytics/dbt_synth_data/README.md

 ### Data column types
+Data column types use real-world data which is maintained in the `seeds/` directory.
+Some effort has been made to make these data sets
+* **Generalized**, rather than specific to a particular country, region, language, etc. For example, the *words* dictionary contains common words from many common languages, not just English.
+* **Statistically rich**, with associated metadata which makes the data more useful by capturing various distributions embedded in the data.
+For example, the *countries* list includes the (approximate) population and land area of each country, which facilitates generating country lists weighted according to these features.
+Likewise, the *cities* list has the latitude and longitude coordinates for each city, which facilitates generating fairly realistic coordinates for synthetic addresses.

 Data column types may all specify a `filter`, which is a SQL `where` expression narrowing down the pool of data values that will be used.
 They may also specify `distribution="weighted"` and `weight_col="population"` (or similar) to skew value distributions.

 <details>